-The default RSS predefined profile is NUMA Static, which changes the default behavior from previous versions of the operating system.
-To get started with RSS Profiles, you can review the available profiles to understand when they are beneficial and how they apply to your network environment and hardware.
+The default RSS predefined profile is NUMAStatic, which differs from the default that the previous versions of Windows used.
+Before you start using RSS profiles, review the available profiles to understand when they are beneficial and how they apply to your network environment and hardware.

-For example, if you open Task Manager and review the logical processors on your server, and they seem to be underutilized for receive traffic, you can try increasing the number of RSS queues from the default of 2 to the maximum that is supported by your network adapter.
+For example, if you open Task Manager and review the logical processors on your server, and they seem to be underutilized for receive traffic, you can try increasing the number of RSS queues from the default of two to the maximum that your network adapter supports.
 Your network adapter might have options to change the number of RSS queues as part of the driver.